Basic Physician Training (BPT)

-Alfred Health boasts a high success rate in both the written and clinical FRACP exams and there is commitment by senior staff to support registrars through the exam process.
+Alfred Health has a high success rate in both the written and clinical FRACP exams and there is commitment by senior staff to support registrars through the exam process.

 Rotations are tailored around exam / course times so candidates are local during exam preparation time.

 Advanced training in general medicine and most subspecialties can be undertaken at Alfred Health.

 Alfred Health is a member of the Bayside - Peninsula Consortium.

 - Calvary Health Care (Bethlehem)